FociSolutions/Orbital-Docs/_pages/docs/orbital-work-flow/headersrules.md

 When you add a header match rule and response, this enables you to mock out what the response is to requests with these chosen header rules.

-After uploading the Mockdefinition to the server using the Orbital Designer, you can now generate a request with tools like Postman that will replicate the scenario.
+After uploading the mockdefinition to the server using the Orbital Designer, you can now generate a request with tools like Postman that will replicate the scenario.
 Setting the header to match the rule(s) that you have created, and receiving back the responses mocked out earlier.

-### Creating a header match rule
+### Creating a header match rule in the Orbital Designer

-Once a new Mockdefinition is generated, you start at the Endpoint Overview.
-This displays the available endpoints along with their verbs, endpoint path and if there are any existing Scenarios.
+Once a new mockdefinition is generated, you start at the Endpoint Overview.
+This displays the available endpoints along with their verbs, endpoint path and if there are any existing scenarios.

-#### Here we see the overview of the endpoints
+#### Overview of the endpoints

 ![Endpoint Overview](/Orbital-Docs/assets/images/orbital-ui/endpointoverview.png)

-Select the endpoint to have a Scenario added.
-There will be a default Scenario to get going.
+Select the endpoint to add a scenario, or update an existing one.
+There will be a default scenario to get going.

-#### The default Scenario for /pets
+#### The default scenario for /pets

 ![Scenario Overview](/Orbital-Docs/assets/images/orbital-ui/scenariooverview.png)

-#### Here we have the input for adding a Header match rule
+#### Adding a header match rule

 ![Header Request Match - Request](/Orbital-Docs/assets/images/request-match-rules/addingheadermatchrule.png)

-We have added the key value pair of ```Content-Type``` and ```application/json``` with the Rule of ```Equals```.
+We have added the key value pair of ```Content-Type``` and ```application/json``` with the rule of ```Equals```.
 This rule will check request headers to ensure they have the correct key and value.

 Once a key and a value of the request have been added, you will need to also add a response.
-The response includes the status code and the Body of the response.
+The response includes the status code, an optional header and the body of the response.

-#### Here we have the response being populated
+#### Response being populated

 ![Header Request Match - Response](/Orbital-Docs/assets/images/request-match-rules/addingheadermatchruleresponse.png)

-In the response section, the status code is a ```200``` and we added a body in the response.
+In the response section, the status code is a ```200``` and we added a body.

-Now click ```Save``` to save the Scenario and head back to the main Scenario page.
+Now click ```Save``` to save the scenario and head back to the main Scenario Overview page.